rplsoft/markdown-cv/en.md

 ### Introduction

 Hello, my name is Paul, born in 1984.
 I am a passionate Software Engineer.
-In the last years my main focus was with .NET / ASP.NET, developing web applications and APIs.
+In the last years my main technical focus was .NET / ASP.NET, developing web applications and APIs.
 Part of this were always different databases (including MSSQL, SQLite, Oracle) and front ends (including TypeScript/JavaScript, ASP.NET, WinForms, KnockoutJS).
-Regarding .NET libraries, I have a lot of experience with [AutoMapper](https://automapper.org/), [Autofac](https://autofac.org/) and [NHibernate](https://nhibernate.info/).

-Clean and maintained code, automated tests and documentation are a normal part of my work.
-I like to organize my work in a issue tracking system.
-A version control system to manage code and documents forms the basis.

 I don't shy away from any challenge and am looking forward to interesting projects, new technologies and doing great work together.

-### Interests / Hobbies

-Bicycle, traveling, cooking, baking, gardening

 ## Work experience